Yusuf Mahamud Ibrahim: Battle of Mungiya

-The second extremist group Sultan Yusuf Mahamud confronted was Sheikh Ali Abdirahman belonging to the Majerteen tribe (1787–1852) who arrived in Merca in 1846.
+The second extremist group Sultan Yusuf Mahamud confronted was Haji Ali Majeerteen belonging to the Majerteen tribe (1787–1852) who arrived in Merca in 1846.
 Sheikh Ali Abdirahman was born in Nugaal during Majerteen Sultanate period.
 He travelled to Mecca and Baghdad for further studies where he met and studied with the disciplines of Muhammad Abdulwahhab and returned to Majerteenia.
 He established an Islamic education center at Haalin wells near Taleex in Nugaal Valley.
 However, he emigrated from his home after getting into conflict with his clan and moved to the eastern region under the tutelage of Majerteen Sultan Nur Osman.
 Here also, Sheikh Ali found it unacceptable to live with the overt violation of Islamic Sharia by the Sultan Nur of Majerteen and formed an alliance with Haji Farah Hirsi, a pretender Sultan of the Majerteen.
 Haji Farah attempted to establish a new dynasty to overthrow his cousin.
 Under the arrangement of Sheikh Ali and Haji Farah, Haji Farah would take political responsibility and Sheikh Ali would administer religious affairs but their plot was foiled.